 The amount of time you personally use a home includes use by:

 A family member of any person who has an ownership interest in the home.
-This is unless the family member uses the home as his or her main home and pays fair rental value.
+This is true unless the family member uses the home as his or her main home and pays fair rental value.
 Family members include:

 Brothers and sisters